 The integration of external software means that external code, available in libraries or object modules and originally implemented in languages like Fortran, C, C++, is integrated with the Mathematica execution environment so that functions in the external code can be transparently called from within Mathematica.
 Such code is typically implemented manually and has not been generated by the MathCode code generator.
+See Section 8.4 on page 151 for a description of how to integrate external code.
 See Section 7.7.1 regarding interactive calling via MathLink for functions in other modules than the main module.